2889073s/University_Marketplace/README.md

    - ------extra------ in vs code to change to the correct interpreter by shift+command+p then "python select interpreter" then "Python 3.11.14 (WADenv)"

-7) To fill the database with sample data, run the following command in your terminal after activating your virtual environment:
+7) To fill the database with sample data, run the following command in your terminal after activating your virtual environment (you also need to create a superuser to acess the admin page):

                 python population_script.py

+               python3 manage.py createsuperuser

 How to update code when the repo changes: